-The Division of Pathobiology & Immunology is the focus for all research conducted at the Center that is AIDS-related, as well as a number of other key infectious human viral pathogens; this division provides a similar focus for new biodefense initiatives.
-Faculty members in this division are also faculty in OHSU's Vaccine & Gene Therapy Institute.
+The Division of Pathobiology & Immunology is the focus for all AIDS-related research, as well as studies on a number of other key infectious human viral pathogens.
+This division provides a similar focus for new biodefense initiatives.

-The Division of Neuroscience conducts research on developmental neuroendocrinology and neurodevelopment, with programs aimed at identifying the early roots of metabolic syndrome/obesity and diabetes, the developmental underpinnings of neurodegeneration, and the genomic mechanisms controlling sexual development.
+The Division of Neuroscience conducts research on the developmental underpinnings of neurodegeneration, and the genomic mechanisms controlling sexual development.
 Other programs focus on the neurobiology of aging and associated disorders, neurodegenerative diseases, the neurobiology of mental illness, and complex behaviors and addiction.

-In addition to the established Divisions, Interdisciplinary Research Groups have been instituted to develop interdisciplinary research programs.
+In addition to the established Divisions, Interdisciplinary Research Groups-have been instituted to develop interdisciplinary research programs.
 These Groups—Biology of Aging, Early Childhood Health and Development, and Primate Genetics—are co-led by Core Scientists from different divisions, and represent a close collaboration with veterinarians and professional staff in the Division of Comparative Medicine.
-These are placed on the Organizational chart connecting the Scientific and Animal Resource Divisions to emphasize the connectivity and interdisciplinary nature of this endeavor.
+These are placed on the Organizational chart connecting the Scientific and Comparative Medicine Divisions to emphasize the connectivity and interdisciplinary nature of this endeavor.

 Centerwide Scientific Communication.
-Coordination and sharing of information between the Scientific Divisions is handled in biweekly meetings of the Expanded Executive Team.
-Each of the Scientific Divisions holds divisional meetings and seminars, including “Work in Progress” seminars once per month by Scientists and Veterinarians on site.
-Centerwide seminars, presented by luminaries in various fields, are held monthly with the three ONPRC Divisions and three Working Groups sponsoring two outside speakers each for a total of 12 speakers per year.
-These seminars open to the broader OHSU community.
-To encourage scientific exchange in a more relaxed setting, the ONPRC is sponsoring a monthly social on Friday afternoons.
+Coordination and sharing of information between the Scientific Divisions is handled in biweekly meetings of the Expanded Executive Leadership Committee.
+Each of the Scientific Divisions holds divisional meetings and seminars, including “Work in Progress” seminars once per month by Center scientists and veterinarians.
+Centerwide seminars, presented by luminaries in various fields, are held monthly with the research divisions and interdisciplinary research groups sponsoring two outside speakers each, for a total of 16 speakers per year.
+These seminars are open to the broader OHSU community.
+To encourage scientific exchange in a more relaxed setting, the ONPRC sponsors monthly socials on Friday afternoons.

 Accessing Research at ONPRC is a key focus of our current efforts.
-We have expanded our commitment to serving outside investigators to streamline the access to animals, approval of protocols, and initiation of research.
-This activity is now the responsibility of the Collaborative Research Unit.
+We have expanded our commitment to serving outside investigators to streamline the access to animals, approval of protocols, and initiation of research through the Collaborative Research Unit.